Block Models

 Grade Control Model

 A Grade Control Model is used to update previous estimates (generally the Resource Model) with information that is obtained during the process of mining.
-Such information can include additional sample data, mapping / geological domain definition and so on.
+Such information can include additional sample data, mapping or geological domain definition and so on.
 It generally forms the basis for the short term mine plans and is often owned by the Geologists.
 Grade control models are synonymous with mining models in Reconcilor.
 Not every operation produces a Grade Control Model and so it is not a requirement for Reconcilor.

 Block Model in Reconciliation